 Boats for the R.A.F.
 1929-1935

 Correspondence with E. M. Forster and F.L.
 Lucas

 Check for programme updates on our News page

 The Writings and Letters of T. E. Lawrence

 Research Fellow, University of Bristol

-During our recent office-move we placed a large binding order, to make available the unsubscribed copies ofprevious titles.
+During our office move last year we placed a large binding order, to make available unsubscribed copies of previous titles.

-As a result, we now have more books on offer than ever before.
-Most are available both in standard and special bindings.
+As a result, there are now more titles in stock than ever before.
+Most are available in both standard and special bindings.
 In some cases, though, few copies are left.
-Several of the special bindings will go out of print once our present stock is sold.
+Several of the special bindings will go out of print once the present stock is sold.

-If you hold an incomplete run of our editions, or are considering a future subscription, this would be a good time to place a catch-up order on previous volumes.
-For standard bindings this may qualify for a 15% discount - please ask for details.
+If you hold an incomplete run of our editions, or are considering a future subscription, this would be a good time to order any previous volumes you do not hold.
+For standard bindings this may qualify for a discount of up to 20%- see 'Catch-up discounts'